SunkenSplash/VRC-RoboScout/README.md

 Contributors will have to sign a CLA in the future as VRC RoboScout is a published iOS application.

-## Testing and building instructions
+## Building from source for testing
 Testing is strongly encouraged and incredibly valuable during this stage of development.
-Please feel free to do so and give feedback in the development Discord server.
+Please feel free to do so and give feedback on the [development Discord server](https://discord.gg/7b9qcMhVnW).

 Below are the steps you must follow: